Chappie (film): Production

 Lighting was handled by Kino Flo Celebs.
 The visual effects company was Image Engine, located in Vancouver.
 The name of the weapons company in Chappie – "Tetravaal" – is a reference to Blomkamp's 2003 short film of the same name, which centers on a police robot in Johannesburg with a similar design to Chappie.
 Blomkamp has said that Chappie is "basically based" on Tetra Vaal.
 Blomkamp also employed a robot with a similar design in his 2005 short Tempbot, and both Tempbot and his 2006 short/advertisement Yellow deal with a thinking and learning robot which tries to assimilate into society.

 Blomkamp has cited the Appleseed character Briareos as an influence on the design of Chappie.

-City Press / News24 reported that six of the cast and crew of the film, confirmed under the condition of anonymity that first-time actor Watkin Jones "made life on set hell during filming."
+City Press / News24 reported that six of the cast and crew of the film, confirmed under the condition of anonymity that first-time actor Watkin "Ninja" Jones "made life on set hell during filming."

+Music

 Release

 On February 6, 2015, IMAX Corporation and Sony announced that the film would be digitally re-mastered into the IMAX format and released into IMAX theatres domestically on March 6, 2015.
 The film was released in the United States on March 6, 2015.